-1. Maintain, within legal limits, instream flows sufficient to maintain or enhance existing fish populations.
+- 1. Maintain, within legal limits, instream flows sufficient to maintain or enhance existing fish populations.
 Objective accomplished as described in the mitigation plan for operation of Hungry Horse which was finalized by the Northwest Power Planning Council and is now being implemented.
-Funds have been authorized for a selective withdrawal structure on the dam which

-- will assist in maintaining optimum water temperatures for trout in the river below.
-Accomplished partially with state funds. - Maintain spawning and incubations flow discharges from Hungry Horse Dam as calculated by Special Projects studies.
+Funds have been authorized for a selective withdrawal structure on the dam which will assist in maintaining optimum water temperatures for trout in the river below.
+Accomplished partially with state funds. - 2.
+Maintain spawning and incubations flow discharges from Hungry Horse Dam as calculated by Special Projects studies.
 Objective accomplished.
-Flow restrictions for 1992 were lifted when surveys detected no spawning activity. - 3.
+Flow restrictions for 1993 were lifted when surveys detected no spawning activity. - 3.
 Maintain streambanks and channels in present or improved condition.
 Objective accomplished through the annual monitoring of streams and through the cooperative participation and review with appropriate agencies to enforce stream bed protection laws.
 Utilized state funds. - 4.
 Maintain water quality at or above present levels as measure by WQB and U. S. Geological Survey (USGS).
 Objective accomplished. - 5.
 Maintain fish habitat at or above present levels.
 Objective accomplished through the annual monitoring of spawning habitat in the main Flathead, North and Middle Fork Flathead Rivers. - 6.
 Maintain fish populations that will provide use and harvest at present levels.
 Objective accomplished through the monitoring of cutthroat and bull trout populations in the North and Middle Fork tributaries.
-Present use was measured with a year long angler census conducted on the main stem Flathead River, North Fork and Middle Forks of the Flathead River. - 7.
-Provide river access sites 4-6 hours (floating time) apart.
+Present use was measured with a year long angler census conducted on the main stem Flathead River, North Fork and Middle Forks of the Flathead River.
+Results now being summarized.
+Annual bull trout spawning escapement estimated through redd counts on selected tributaries.

+- 7. Provide river access sites 4-6 hours (floating time) apart.
 Secure public access on currently used private ground.
 Objective accomplished through review of access plans in coordination with the USFS.
 State funded. - 8.
 Increase public awareness of the unique nature and problems of the adfluvial fisheries.
-Objective accomplished through public meetings and through implementation of the Upper Flathead System Fisheries Management Plan. - Increase compliance with existing angling regulations.
+Objective accomplished through public meetings and through implementation of the Upper Flathead System Fisheries Management Plan. - 9.
+Increase compliance with existing angling regulations.
 Objective accomplished through education at public meetings, informational posters and through coordinated effort of the enforcement division.